JohnAntuch/First-DOM-Project/README.md

 # First-DOM-Project
- First JS DOM manipulation project
+ First JS DOM manipulation project with some HTML and CSS